 Experts have yet to agree on what nightmares mean.
 Though causes can range from stress to fever to medications, the significance of nightmares is less clear.
 However, there are some popular interpretations associated with the most common types of frightening dreams.
 Here are eleven of our favorites:

 Want to learn more about dreams and nightmares?
-Read all about the symptoms, causes, and treatment of nightmares, as well as the purpose of dreams.
+Read all about the symptoms, causes, and treatment of nightmares, the difference between nightmares and night terrors, as well as the purpose of dreams.
 And check out our guide to lucid dreaming, and don’t forget our comprehensive overview of dreams of all kinds, What are Dreams?